 The MedSurplus Alliance Responds

 Today as the virus spreads at home, the MSA and its members have turned their attention to meeting local needs.
-We are providing donations, supporting supply chain collaborations, and providing warehouse services to donors, hospitals, and health systems managing the surge of supplies required to treat patients.
+They provide donations, support supply chain collaborations, and provide warehouse services to donors, hospitals, and health systems, managing the surge of supplies required to treat patients.

 We encourage donors to include the following considerations in their donation policy and planning process when responding to domestic and international requests during the current shortage.

 Donate Cash COVID is a long-term crisis, and cash provides the flexibility that relief organizations flexibility to meet changing needs.

 Expressed need.
 Donate in response to a direct request from a qualified organization.

 Confirmed infection.
 Donate to a qualified organization operating in a domestic or international location with confirmed coronavirus infection.